iconify/documentation/documents/pages/icon-finder/packages/core/types.md

 ## RouterEvent {#router-event}

-`[type]RouterEvent` object contains data needed to update UI.
+Type `[type]RouterEvent` is an object contains data needed to update UI.
 It is used in the render callback.

 See [render callback documentation](./render.md) for details.